Samar962/INDUCTION-EXPERIENCE-FROM-ME/README.md

   - At this time there was a P2P leactur.
 Which was conducted by the senior's of  collage.
 In this leactur she gave the knowledge about the <B>C++ LANGUAGE</B>.
 She gave the knowledge about What is the <B>"VARIABLES", "PSEUDO CODE",</B> etc.
 - In this leactur we performed 4 programs.
 Which were given by the senior's of the collage.

-  # Day4 (RAI) 5th july2025
+  # Day 4th (RAI) 5th August 2025

   ### 01:30pm to 02:30pm
--  The first leactur was taken by the seniors of the collage and the topic was <b>INTRODUCTION OF THE COLLAGE)</b> .
+-  The first lectur was taken by the seniors of the college and the topic was <b>INTRODUCTION OF THE COLLAGE</b> .
 Seniors described about the many club.
 The head of the <b>NCC</b> club gave the information about the ncc.
 He told that there were many trip organised by the head of the <b>NCC</b>.

   ### 02:30pm to 03:30pm
 -  The second leactur was taken by mam <b>SHAFFA MAKKAR</b>.
 Who had a huge knowledge about the <b>MILLETS SUPER FOOD</B>.
 She told us about knowledge of millets and She described the benefits of diferent millets.

+# Day 5th (RAI) 6th Agust 2025

+0